systeminit/si/CONTRIBUTING.md

 When making changes, ensure the following:

-- Alphabetical ordering is retained
-  - Ordering is based on the beginning of the line and is case-insensitive
+- Your individual line was appended to the bottom of the list
 - No additional newlines were added
 - Your individual line has no trailing or leading spaces
 - Your individual line matches the aforementioned format